RocketSoftware/COBOL-Samples/ParameterizedSections/README.md

 ## Overview

-This is a sample program demonstrating the usage of Parameterized Sections, a feature available in Micro Focus COBOL.
+This is a sample program demonstrating the usage of Parameterized Sections, a feature available in Rocket® Visual COBOL®.

 Parameterized Sections are sections that allow parameters to be passed into them without the need for the value to be stored inside a variable first.